p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

       | sort by TimeGenerated
       | project TimeGenerated, AppName, Log
    ```
-   >**Note:** If you see the message "The query was stopped", then please wait for few minutes and try again as there is a chance that services are still being deployed.
+   >**Note:** If you see the message "The query was stopped", then please wait for few minutes and try again as there might be a chance that services are still being deployed.

    ![](Images/mjv2-61.png)